xoidlabs/xoid/readme.md

 **xoid** is a framework-agnostic state management library. **X** in its name  denotes inspiration from great projects such as Redu**X**, Mob**X** and **X**state.
 It was designed with emphasis on simplicity and scalability.
 It has extensive Typescript support.

-**xoid** is lightweight (1 kB gzipped), but quite powerful.
-Its composed of building blocks for building advanced state managament patterns.
+**xoid** is lightweight (1.8 kB gzipped), but quite powerful.
+Its composed of building blocks for  advanced state managament patterns.
 One of the biggest aims of **xoid** is to unify global state, local component state, and finite state machines in a single API.
 While doing all these, it also aims to keep itself simple and approachable enough for newcomers.
 More features are explained below, and the [documentation website](https://xoid.dev/).